Ethen-007/Cryptic_Canvas/README.md

 ## Getting Started

-To start using our Image Colorizer, simply follow these steps:
+To start using Cryptic Canvas, simply follow these steps:

 1. Visit our Website.
 2. Choose the colorization option that best suits your needs: upload images, link images, live image colorization, upload videos, link videos, or live video colorization.